4zwazo/x-days-of-devops/log.md

 - Create load balancer and have load balancer serves traffic to the instance
 - Verify you can see webapp from your browser

-**Thoughts**: Doing the lab was refreshing and really cement the concept for me.
+**Thoughts**: No better way to start experimenting with AWS than EC2.
+Doing the lab was refreshing and it helped cement the concept for me.
 Navigating the console was a bit intimidating at first.
-With patience and dedication it becomes easier.
-Taking the time to draw the architecture prior immersing in the labs was instrumental in connecting the dots.
+With patience and dedication it became easier.
+Also Taking the time to draw the architecture prior immersing in the labs was instrumental in connecting the dots.

 **Work & Resources**: